CassidyPrather/amoeba_rl/Wishlist.md

 Items should be visible out of LOS once explored
 Make map smaller or more dense
 Glossary of keywords and keyword construction system for actors.
+Reduce hunter range, increase firing rate
+While reworking the tech tree, rework the way hunters destroy organelles to use a new "downgrade" system

 ## Fun stuff